Takazudo/jQuery.ImgLoader/README.md

 # jQuery.ImgLoader

 jQuery.Imgloader handles multiple imgs' loading.
 Img elements are loaded progressively on the page. jQuery.ImgLoader loads imgs as background task.
-This triggers events when each imgs' loadings were completed.
-Then, you can append the load-completed imgs to the page.
+This triggers events when each imgs' loadings was completed.
+You can append the load-completed imgs to the page with this.

 ## demos